ireaneus/CDI/docs/ChurchHistory/CHS12Assignment.md

 > *"Beloved, while I was making every effort to write you about our common salvation, I felt the necessity to write to you appealing that you contend earnestly for the faith which was once for all handed down to the saints."*

+**1 Corinthians 4:6**

+> *"Now these things, brethren, I have figuratively applied to myself and Apollos for your sakes, so that in us you may learn not to exceed what is written, so that no one of you will become arrogant in behalf of one against the other."*

+**2 Corinthians 10:3-5**

+> *"For though we walk in the flesh, we do not war according to the flesh, 4for the weapons of our warfare are not of the flesh, but divinely powerful for the destruction of fortresses.
+5We are destroying speculations and every lofty thing raised up against the knowledge of God, and we are taking every thought captive to the obedience of Christ,"*

+**Colossians 2:8**

+> *See to it that no one takes you captive through philosophy and empty deception, according to the tradition of men, according to the elementary principles of the world, rather than according to Christ.*

 ## Class Exercise

 **INSTRUCTOR’S NOTES: PREPARATORY DOCTRINAL DEVELOPMENTS**